 For the majority of RentAssist Bond Loan applicants, when a tenancy has ended, the Residential Tenancies Bond Authority will refund the bond loan directly to the Department of Health and Human Services.

-However there can be some circumstances where the landlord/property manager or owner may want to claim money from the bond.
+However there can be some circumstances where the residential rental provider/property manager or owner may want to claim money from the bond.
 This could be because:

 - there is outstanding rent owed